DolicaAkelloEgwel/python-workshops/python-for-beginners/slides.md

 + popular and beginner-friendly programming language
 + simple and readable syntax, resembles **psuedo-code**
-+ general-purpose, can be used for a variety of applications from web development to data visualitation to generative art
++ general-purpose, can be used for a variety of applications from web development to data visualisation to generative art
 + rich ecosystem
 + interactive developments
 + community and resources
-+ intergration with other software
++ integration with other software

 <!-- In programming, syntax refers to the set of rules and guidelines that define the structure and composition of valid code in a programming language.
 It determines how statements, expressions, and instructions should be written to create meaningful and executable programs. -->